get-convex/convex-docs/docs/database/indexes/indexes.md

 time.

-Sorting with indexes allows you to satisfy use cases like displaying the top `N` scoring users, the most recent `N` transactions, or the the most `N` liked messages.
+Sorting with indexes allows you to satisfy use cases like displaying the top `N` scoring users, the most recent `N` transactions, or the most `N` liked messages.

 For example, to get the top 10 highest scoring players in your game, you might define an index on the player's highest score: